Using Kafka

 docker-compose down

-Devprime-based microservices automatically connect to Stream services like Kafka, and in the examples we use some standard topics like orderevents and paymentevents.
+Devprime-based microservices automatically connect to Stream services such as Kafka, and in the examples we use some standard topics such as orderevents and paymentevents.

-- Go to the “Topic” and New option by adding “orderevents” and then “paymentevents”
+- Go to the “Topic” option and New adding “orderevents” and then “paymentevents”

 Viewing messages in Kafka

-When using the microservice, we will send events through Kafka and view them through the Kafdrop tool by clicking on the topic and then on “View Messages”.
+When using the microservice, we will send events through Kafka and view them through the Kafdrop tool, clicking on the topic and then on “View Messages”.